 - 2.1 Use of Queen Margaret University LRC is free and available to all.
-Borrowing rights are available to the following: - Members of the University Court during their term of office - All University staff - All matriculated University students and researchers - Students of other institutions as specified by reciprocal agreements and by the Head of Learning Services. - University collaborative partners - External members, of such categories and subject to such conditions and fees as the Head of Learning Services may determine - 2.2 Conditions of use, borrowing privileges, and access to electronic and audio-visual resources are dependent on the category under which the user is registered with the LRC. - 2.3 Members of the public, who are not registered as external members, may freely use the LRC for consultation and reference only.
-Members of the public may access some electronic resources on designated terminals, as prescribed by the licence agreement for the individual resource. - 2.4 Use of the LRC, or access to its facilities, implies an undertaking to observe these Regulations.
+Borrowing rights are available to the following: - Members of the University Court during their term of office - All University staff - All matriculated University students and researchers - Students of other institutions as specified by reciprocal agreements and by the Head of Library Services. - University collaborative partners - External members, of such categories and subject to such conditions and fees as the Head of Library Services may determine - 2.2 Conditions of use, borrowing privileges, and access to electronic and audio-visual resources are dependent on the category under which the user is registered with Library Services. - 2.3 Members of the public, who are not registered as external members, may freely use the LRC for consultation and reference only. - 2.4 No children under the age of 16 may be left alone and unsupervised in the LRC unless taking part in a class organised by the University (e.g. Children's University).

+2.5 Use of the LRC, or access to its facilities, implies an undertaking to observe these Regulations.